Business Rules Validation

 Data validation is often limited to checking the structure of an XML document and the data types contained therein.
 The application consuming the XML, however, must not only be able to parse the incoming XML, but to process the transaction.

 In order to ensure that an XML message can be consumed by an application endpoint, more robust business rule validation may be required.

 The eiConsole’s Validation Editor is a graphical environment for describing a hierarchy of business validation rules that will be applied to an XML instance document.

 There are two types of nodes in a tree-based “validation model”:

 - XPath Nodes specify an XPath expression used to select a node set from the XML document.

-- Validation Rule Nodes are attached to XPath Nodes, and specify which Validator should be used to validate the elements, attributes, and values in the XPath’s node set.
+- Validation Rule Nodes are attached to XPath Nodes and specify which Validator should be used to validate the elements, attributes, and values in the XPath’s node set.

-The Validation Editor includes a library of common “validator” components, each represent a type of business rule validation.
+The Validation Editor includes a library of common “validator” components, each represents a type of business rule validation.
 As is the case throughout the eiConsole, the list of available Validator can be extended with custom Java classes.